-If you want to do more with your camera than just live stream, it makes sense to get a more sophisticated camera or camcorder that provides you with greater depth of control than a webcam.
-Many of these cameras also offer higher resolutions, in case streaming in 4K is something you need to do.
+If you want a versatile camera that does more than just live stream, it makes sense to get a more sophisticated camera that provides you with more features than a webcam.
+Many of the cameras here also offer higher resolutions, in case streaming in 4K is something you need to do.
 Here are the cameras and camcorders we think are best for streamers and vloggers.

 Sony's "ZV" cameras are specifically designed for vloggers who want a well-specced video setup without spending a fortune.
 The ZV-E10 steps forward as a mirrorless alternative to the fixed-lens ZV-1, giving you a host of great video features as well as access to the excellent E-mount stable of lenses.